o3de/o3de.org/content/docs/contributing/to-docs/submit-a-pr.md

 {{< preview-new >}}

-When you make an edit or create a new topic in the Open 3D Engine (O3DE) docs, you need to submit a pull request (PR) for review before the changes can be merged into `o3de:main`.
-You can see the current list of active PRs here [O3DE repository pull requests (PRs)](https://github.com/o3de/o3de.org/pulls).
+When you make an edit or create a new topic in the Open 3D Engine (O3DE) docs, you need to submit a pull request (PR) for review before the changes can be merged into `o3de.org:main`.
+The current list of active PRs is here [O3DE repository pull requests (PRs)](https://github.com/o3de/o3de.org/pulls).
 PRs allow peer contributors to review contributions for several potential issues, including the following:

 * Technical accuracy